dacho68/Angular2-102/README.md

 # Angular2-102

-In this part you will learn more about building Component with Input Property (similar to WPF Dependency Property)
+In this part you will learn more about building Component with Input Property (similar to WPF Dependency Property).
+Most of the samples are from the course Angular 2 with TypeScript by Mosh Hamedi on Udemy.

-- [Jumpstart](https://github.com/dacho68/Angular2-Jumpstart) - Quick understanding of how to build an App with Angular 2
+- [Jumpstart](https://github.com/dacho68/Angular2-Jumpstart) - Quick understanding of how to build an App with Angular 2.
-- [Part 1](https://github.com/dacho68/Angular2-101) - Property Binding, Class and Style Binding, Event Binding, Two way Binding
+- [101](https://github.com/dacho68/Angular2-101) - Property Binding, Class and Style Binding, Event Binding, Two way Binding.
-- Part 2 -  Component API in depth
+- 102 - Component API in depth.
-- Part 3
+- 103

 ## Setup the environment on Windows for running the samples
 - First install the Node at nodejs.org